Social scientists defined Imposter Syndrome in the 1970’s. It referred to that dreadfully unnerving feeling of being unable to internalise success.

 You have to find the hook that engages you to feel confident with whatever you’re creating.
 Balance that desire to share what you think will work with what also gets your creative rocks off.

 Stretch your brain.
 It wants you to.
+And it may help alleviate that Imposter Syndrome in the process.

 Comparison and Imposter Syndrome as best buddies